Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 Part A - In this solubility prediction project we have reproduced the solubility results of compounds given by Delaney (2004), article is cited in the notebook file

+## Procedures for the development of a QSAR model

+* The biological activity of a series of compounds is determined experimentally or obtained fro literature
+*

 Here we also create new QSAR model for Estrogen Receptor Alpha (CHEM206) inhibitory compounds, inspired by the following articles: https://pubs.rsc.org/en/content/articlelanding/2018/ra/c7ra10979b